IldarGalikov/RecommendedBooks/README.md

 ### Project Phoenix by Gene Kim, George Spafford, and Kevin Behr
 A novel about devops.
 Easy to read story about fixing whole IT department.

-*Emphasises the importence of Devops movement.
+*Emphasises the importance of Devops movement.
 In my opinion it contains too little useful information per time to read.
-However it's extreemely interesting and fun to read.*
+However it's extremely interesting and fun to read.*

 #Personal development